saleendude/8-Byte/README.md

 ## Running locally

-Built on React JS, hence has the same starting scripts involved:
+Even though this project was built on React JS, additional build commands have been added to streamline production pipeline:

 ### To start server:
 ```